GiovanniSalmeri/yellow-autopublish/README.md

 ## How to schedule a page

 Set a future `Published` date in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of the page.
-The page will no longer be visible, once the date is reached it will automatically become visible.
+Only once the date has been reached will the page become visible.
 You can continue to edit the page in a [web browser](https://github.com/annaesvensson/yellow-edit) and on your [computer](https://github.com/annaesvensson/yellow-core).
 For further details see the [draft extension](https://github.com/annaesvensson/yellow-draft).

-Automatic publishing of pages depends on the date of the website.
-The timezone of the website can be configured in the system settings.
-Open file `system/extensions/yellow-system.ini` and look for `CoreTimezone`.

 ## Examples